Forever (Drake, Kanye West, Lil Wayne, and Eminem song): Music video

 The music video was shot in Fontainebleau Hotel in Miami, Florida, in early September 2009.
 However, Eminem's part in the video was shot in Detroit due to scheduling conflicts and not being able to be in Miami.
 The music video was shot and directed by Hype Williams.
-It premiered on September 22, 2009 on BET's musical program 106 & Park.
+It premiered on September 22, 2009, on BET's music program 106 & Park.
 LeBron James appears in the opening of the music video in the back seat of a Maybach playing online poker on PokerStars on his customized Beats by Dr. Dre's laptop.
 Throughout the video, there are clips and pictures from the documentary about James, More than a Game, and of him as a child playing basketball.
 Also The Alchemist, Trick-Trick, Mr. Porter, Swifty McVay, Kuniva, Bizarre and Slaughterhouse all make cameo appearances in Eminem's verse of the video behind him as he raps his verse.
 Birdman makes a cameo appearances in the video on Lil Wayne's verse, sitting next to him in the VIP section of the club.
 The music video was produced alongside the video for "Money to Blow".

 Critical reception

-Jason Thurston of Allmusic.com marked the song as one of the standout tracks of the album, writing: "The record hits a high point early on the six-minute epic 'Forever,' a convention of rap's wordsmiths as Kanye West, Drake, Lil Wayne, and Eminem pass the baton over a dark, soulful, slightly mournful beat, separated by an echoing modern R&B Auto-Tune hook."
-Stephen Thomas Erlewine of Allmusic.com also highlighted the song, and commented: "['Forever'] is none too coincidentally the one track in the entirety of Eminem's 2009 comeback that feels utterly modern."
-Entertainment Weekly was positive: "Those who frequent hip-hop blogs will already be acquainted with the strongest material, like Drake's Forever — where the rookie teams with all-stars Lil Wayne, Kanye West, and Eminem" and it was also on Download This list.
+Jason Thurston of AllMusic marked the song as one of the standout tracks of the album, writing: "The record hits a high point early on the six-minute epic 'Forever,' a convention of rap's wordsmiths as Kanye West, Drake, Lil Wayne, and Eminem pass the baton over a dark, soulful, slightly mournful beat, separated by an echoing modern R&B Auto-Tune hook."
+Stephen Thomas Erlewine of AllMusic also highlighted the song, and commented: "['Forever'] is none too coincidentally the one track in the entirety of Eminem's 2009 comeback that feels utterly modern."
+Entertainment Weekly was positive: "Those who frequent hip-hop blogs will already be acquainted with the strongest material, like Drake's 'Forever' — where the rookie teams with all-stars Lil Wayne, Kanye West, and Eminem" and it was also on Download This list.